-My research program focuses on understanding with a science-based approach, the biotic and abiotic factors that limit tree crop productivity.
-The outcome of this research is extended to stakeholders including industry groups, commodities, state and federal agencies, research institutions and the general public.
+My research program focuses on understanding with a science-based approach, the biotic and abiotic factors that limit tree crop productivity and develop adapted cultural practices to manage them.
+The outcome of this research is shared with industry stakeholders and partners through extension and outreach materials.

 Specifically, my lab is working on invasive and endemic vascular diseases of tree crops including citrus Huanglongbing, Pierce's disease of grapevine, and fungal vascular diseases of fruit and nut crops.
-My research program is evaluating sustainable management practices that can be implemented to mitigate the economic impact caused by these diseases.
-In addition, my lab is exploring alternative cultural practices such as high density planting, biochar soil amendments, and undercover production systems to optimize crop productivity in avocado, mango and citrus.
+My lab is studying the benefits and limits of citrus undercover production system for HLB mamagement.
+In addition, my program is profiling the microbiome of plants and harness potential beneficial microbial strains that could be deployed as bioproducts in agriculture.

 Cooperative Extension Specialist